KunalSKurve/PostfixArithmeticExpressionEvaluator_SY_S2_DataStructures/README.md

-# Postfix Arithmetic Expression Evaluator made using Stack Data Structure
+# Postfix Arithmetic Expression Evaluator using Stack Data Structure for Subject: Data Structures

 PROJECT STATEMENT :    Arithmetic Expression Evaluator is a project built keeping in mind to solve the difficulty we face while solving complex postfix expressions which even a scientific calculator cannot solve.